risenull/DSC-140/README.md

 Identify at least two sets of numerical that it makes sense to compare against one another.

 This is all for the excel sheet of Titanic_Train.

+There is a R file included now with 4 seperate codes, they do this for the file https://d2l.mountunion.edu/d2l/api/le/1.12/59208/content/topics/937817/file?stream=false
+They have  cluster charts bar graphs and a pie graph